redhat-developer/odo/docs/website/docs/development/devfile.md

 Every `exec` command must correspond to a container component command.
 `exec` command can be used to execute any command, which makes it possible to use tools such as [Helm](https://helm.sh/), [Kustomize](https://kustomize.io/), etc. in the development workflow with odo, given that the binary is made available by the image of the container component that is referenced by the command.

-Commands defined by the `exec` command are run inside a container started by a Kubernetes Job.
+Commands defined by the `exec` command are run inside a container started by a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/).
 Every `exec` command references a Devfile container component. `odo` makes use of this container component definition to define the Kubernetes Job.

-`odo` takes into account the complete container definition which includes any endpoints exposed, environment variables exported, memory or cpu limit imposed, or any source mounting and mapping to be done (this feature is yet to be implemented, see [#6658](https://github.com/redhat-developer/odo/issues/6658)); the only thing it overwrites is `command` and `args`; which are taken from the `exec` _commandLine_.
+`odo` takes into account the complete container definition which includes any `endpoints` exposed, `env` variables exported, `memoryLimit`, `cpuLimit`, `memoryRequest`, or `cpuRequest` imposed, or any source mounting (`mountSources`) and mapping (`sourceMapping`) to be done (this feature is yet to be implemented, see [#6658](https://github.com/redhat-developer/odo/issues/6658)); the only thing it overwrites is `command` and `args`; which are taken from the `exec` command's `commandLine`.
+Every command uses `/bin/sh` as an entrypoint.

-`odo` also takes into account the complete command definition which includes setting any environment variables, and using the given `workingDir`; this works similarly to how commands are run in Dev mode.
+`odo` also takes into account the complete command definition which includes setting any `env` variables, and using the given `workingDir`; this works similarly to how commands are run in Dev mode.

 #### Kubernetes Job Specification
 1. The naming convention for the Kubernetes Job is `<component-name>-app-<command-id>`; the maximum character limit for a resource name allowed by Kubernetes is 63, but since this resource is created by `odo`, we do not want the character limit to be any issue to the user, and so we use a max character limit of 60.